garrandall/popular-music-data/tracks/oops-i-did-it-again-britney-spears.md

 'Cause to lose all my senses
-That is just so typically me, ooh, baby, baby
+That is just so typically me, oh baby, baby

 Oops!...
 I did it again